jayaramh97/Handwritten-Digits-Classification/README.md

 # Handwritten-Digits-Classification
-This is a Handwritten digits classification system that trains on the MNIST dataset.
+This is a Handwritten digits classification system that is trained on the MNIST dataset.